-The Company’s Board of Directors and management adheres to the Norwegian Code of Practice for Corporate Governance, last revised 17 October 2018 (the “Norwegian Code”) and the Swedish Corporate Governance Code, last revised 1 January 2020 (the “Swedish Code”), both referred to as “the Codes” in this document.
-The Swedish Code was applicable from the listing on NASDAQ Stockholm in March 2019.
+The Company’s Board of Directors and management adheres to the Norwegian Code of Practice for Corporate Governance, last revised 14 October 2021 (the “Norwegian Code”) and the Swedish Corporate Governance Code, last revised 1 January 2020 (the “Swedish Code”), both referred to as “the Codes” in this document.
 The Company has Norway as its home member state, and thus Norwegian regulations and the Norwegian Code will supersede in case of conflicts.

 This corporate governance report is currently structured to cover all sections of the Norwegian Code of Practice as a base, with extended sections to cover the Swedish Corporate Governance Code.
 Further explanation describes the Company’s corporate governance in relation to each section of the respective Codes.

 The Company complies with the Codes in all material respects; however, it deviates on the following topics: Board authorisation to issue new shares (section 3) and formulation of guidelines for use of the auditor for services other than auditing (section 15).